 c) Judgment mortgages: A judgment mortgage can be registered when there is a judgment against a debtor owning land or property.
 When a judgment is registered as a mortgage, it results in two main consequences:

-a.
-The debtor cannot sell the lands or property until the mortgage is discharged;
+- The debtor cannot sell the lands or property until the mortgage is discharged.

 d) Garnishee orders: Where a third party owes money to the debtor, the court can make a further order directing the third party to pay the sums due directly to the creditor.